 The National Center for the Study of Preparedness and Catastrophic Event Response (PACER), led by Johns Hopkins University, optimizes the Nation’s medical and public health preparedness, mitigation, and recovery strategies in the event of a high-consequence natural or man-made disaster.

-The Center of Excellence for Awareness & Localization of Explosives-Related Threats (ALERT), co-led by Northeastern University and the University of Rhode Island, develops new means and methods to protect the Nation from explosives-related threats.
+The Center of Excellence for Awareness & Localization of Explosives-Related Threats (ALERT), led by Northeastern University, develops new means and methods to protect the Nation from explosives-related threats.